Unleash/unleash-client-node/README.md

 Refer to the [events reference](#events) later in this document for more information on events and an exhaustive list of all the events the SDK can emit.

+The `initialize` function will configure and create a _global_ Unleash instance.
+When a global instance exists, calling this method has no effect.
+Call the `destroy` function to remove the globally configured instance.

 #### Constructing the Unleash client directly

 You can also construct the Unleash instance yourself instead of via the `initialize` method.

----

-⚠️ **Important:** When using the Unleash client directly, you **must** handle errors yourself.
-Do this by attaching an event listener to the `error` event, as shown in the example below.
-If you don't do this, your application may crash either on startup or at runtime if it can't reach the Unleash server or if it encounters other errors.

----
+When using the Unleash client directly, you **should not create new Unleash instances on every request**.
+Most applications are expected to only have a single Unleash instance (singleton).
+Each Unleash instance will maintain a connection to the Unleash API, which may result in flooding the Unleash API.

 ```js
 const { Unleash } = require('unleash-client');